BradGreig/LEGO-analysis/docs/index.md

 ## Available data

-There are multiple excellent websites hosting databases of historial information about released LEGO sets.
+There are multiple excellent websites hosting databases of historical information about released LEGO sets.
 For this exploration I have used three main sources; [Brickset](https://brickset.com/), [BrickLink](https://www.bricklink.com/v2/main.page) and [BrickEconomy](https://www.brickeconomy.com/).
 I have been most familiar with Brickset, which dictated that choice.
 I found BrickLink had a more comprehensive database when it came to information about a LEGO sets weight.
 Finally, BrickEconomy had easily obtainable Australian pricing information.

 As this exploration is focused on pricing information, I restricted my dataset to only include sets sold at retail.
 That is, excluding special sets (gifts with purchase) or BrickLink sets.
-Further, I also restict the dataset to sets with a minimum of 100 pieces.
+Further, I also restrict the dataset to sets with a minimum of 100 pieces.
 Finally, I consider sets from 1990 until 2024.
 In total, this leads to a dataset of roughly 5500 unique sets.

 To explore how the pricing of sets changes over time I decided to compare against the median salary in Australia (and a few other countries).
 One could adjust the historical pricing data for inflation using something like the consumer price index, however, I decided instead to use actual salary information.
 The reason for this choice is that wage growth does not necessarily follow inflation (e.g. inflation is currently outpacing wage growth in Australia).
 Therefore, by using actual salary information I can effectively compare the cost of LEGO as a fraction of take home salary.
 Importantly, although I have not checked, I am fairly confident that using inflation instead of salary information would produce fairly similar results.